 The College was incorporated as a Company Limited by Guarantee in 2008 and corporately named “Oakhill College Ltd”.
 Under legislative and regulatory guidelines Oakhill College transitioned to a new leadership model where the De La Salle Brothers invested the governance of the College in a Board of Directors led by a Chair of the Board.
 In turn, the delivery of educational outcomes is managed by the Principal (acting as the corporation’s Chief Executive Officer), who is accountable to the Board.

 The Board of Directors has two main functions:

 - ensuring compliance (Oakhill College complies with relevant legislation, regulations and policies), and

 - promoting performance (Oakhill College delivers on its purpose: the human and Christian education of our students, including their care and well-being).

-This is the standard set by the NSW Board of Studies, Teaching and Education Standards (BOSTES), and the Association of Independent Schools (AIS).
+This is the standard set by the NSW Education Standards Authority (NESA), and the Association of Independent Schools (AIS).
 The Oakhill College Board of Directors is committed to these standards.